JohnLCaron/rlauxe/docs/SamplePopulations.md

 To run simulations one can use the card's batch to restrict the simulated Mvr to the possible contests for that card. (mode = withBatches)

 **TODO: characterize using Batch vs Pools for Polling audits.**

-Note that a Batch is a Style when hasExactContests = true.
-So this covers the case where you know the Style for each card.
-This allows Npop to be as small as possible.

 ### Example Corla 2024